 - Current Limitations

 The Events subtab will show each visible event that has been seen for a project.
-There are 2 views, the detailed view and the list view.
-The detailed view allows you to edit descriptions for your events and event properties and categorize them, while the list view allows you to configure various settings for each event type.
-Blueprint allows you to configure the visibility and activity of events, event properties, and user properties, along with deleting/blocking event types.
+This tab allows you to edit descriptions, categorize, and configure various settings for each event type.
+These settings include modifying the visibility and activity and deleting/blocking event types.
 Note: We highly recommend reading our documentation here so that you fully understand each type of configuration and the consequences of making these modifications to your data before making any changes.

 - 30 Day Volume: The number of events Amplitude has received in the last 30 days for a particular event type.